List of General Hospital characters introduced in the 1980s: Sean Donely

-In 2008, Sean and Tiffany appear to Robert while he is in a coma, battling colon cancer.
+In 2008, Sean and Tiffany appeared to Robert while he was in a coma, battling colon cancer.

-In 2013, Sean is seen again, living in Ireland with his family, and it is revealed that he has radiation poisoning, just like Luke, after being shot by associates of The Balkan.
-Sean is very weak from the poison and confined to a wheel chair.
-He implores Luke to track down Jerry Jacks and get the antidote for the both of them before it is too late.
-With Tracy's help Luke does find Jerry and the antidote and sends a dose of the cure to Sean.
+In 2013, Sean was seen again, living in Ireland with his family, and it was revealed that he has radiation poisoning, just like Luke, after being shot by associates of The Balkan.
+Sean was very weak from the poison and required the use of a wheel chair.
+He implored Luke to track down Jerry Jacks and get the antidote for both of them before time ran out.
+With Tracy's help, Luke found Jerry and the antidote and sent a dose of the cure to Sean.

-In 2021, Tiffany calls Anna and tells her that Sean had just died.
+In 2021, Tiffany called Anna and told her that Sean had just died.

 Tiffany Donely

 Tiffany Donely (born Elsie Mae Crumholz; previously Hill) was a fictional character on the popular ABC soap opera General Hospital.
 She was portrayed by actress Sharon Wyatt from July 14, 1981, to July 10, 1984, from July 30, 1986, to February 24, 1995, and again on May 21, 2021.
 Tiffany was married to Sean Donely till his death in May 2021 and the characters made a special appearance on October 13–14, 2008 on the two-part Season 2 finale of the General Hospital spin off General Hospital: Night Shift.
 Wyatt was nominated for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1994.